locchh/ollama-service/README.md

 # Ollama Service

-Our goal is to deploy Ollama on a virtual machine (Azure or EC2) to handle inference tasks.
-Access to the VM will be restricted to authorized users only, while supporting concurrent requests.
-In addition, monitoring and logging will be enabled to ensure issues can be quickly identified and resolved.
+Our goal is to deploy Ollama on a virtual machine (Azure or EC2) to run inference tasks.
+Access will be restricted to authorized users, with support for concurrent requests.
+We will also enable monitoring and logging to quickly detect and resolve issues, while ensuring the system remains resilient and stable.

 ## Deployment Features